 In some states, you may also be able to break a lease early if you're moving into an elderly care facility, such as a nursing home, for seniors.

 If you are unable to break your lease for one of the above reasons and your existing contract doesn't have an early termination clause, your best bet is to talk to your landlord.
 Explain your situation and see if they're amenable to the idea of you ending your tenancy early.
 In most cases, it will be difficult to avoid paying a fee or penalty, which is typically around one month of rent.
 If you don't have the money to cover this fee, you might suggest letting your landlord keep your security deposit.
 Two things to keep in mind are that any penalty is negotiable and that you should get everything in writing.

-If your landlord is absolutely against you breaking the lease, your only remaining option may be to sublease or assign your lease.
+If your landlord is absolutely against you breaking the lease, your only remaining option may be to sublease or assign your lease to a new renter.
 Assigning your lease is usually a better option, but it's possible that your landlord will also be against that.
-You might even find that your contract might prohibit subletting, but virtually every state has laws that give tenants a right to sublet.
+You might even find that your contract might prohibit subletting, but rental laws in most states give tenants a right to sublet.
 That means that you will always have a legal right to sublet, as long as you follow the proper legal protocol.

 First things first, you want to make sure you're actually legally breaking your lease.
 You can't just get out of a lease by vacating an apartment and not paying.
 And if you've agreed to pay a penalty to legally terminate the contract and you don't pay, that agreement might become void, and you'll be back on the hook for the lease.
 Either way, the consequences of not meeting your contractual obligations are severe.
 Here's what might happen:

 You'll lose your security deposit- Your landlord will almost certainly withhold your security deposit for damaged caused by you not fulfilling your contractual obligations.